What is the best way to treat a jellyfish sting?

 Jellyfish, those bulbous Medusa-like creatures, float near many of the world’s beaches.
 Some of the jellyfish’s skin cells are stinging cells, or cnidocytes.
 These specialized cells have organelles called nematocysts that contain venom.
 Cnidocytes are spread along the entire length of the jellyfish’s tentacles.

 These tentacles can be so long that swimmers might not see the jellyfish that stings them, but they will certainly feel it.
 “The pain is instant,” says Joseph Burnett, a dermatologist at the University of Maryland Medical Center, who is part of the school’s Consortium of Jellyfish Stings, which tracks jellyfish injuries worldwide.
 Once stung, angry, red, whiplike lash marks mar the skin.
 The pain radiates from the sting site and starts to itch, burn and throb as it blisters.
-Scratching it, though, can make the pain worse, because rubbing activates the nematocysts, which release more venom.
+Scratching it, though, can make the pain worse because rubbing activates the nematocysts, which release more venom.

 Prevention

-Does Urinating on jellyfish Stings really work?
+Does Urinating on Jellyfish Stings really work?

-Those a little skeptical will be relieved.
+Those a little sceptical will be relieved.
 Treating a jellyfish sting by urinating on it may actually cause someone even more pain, rather than relief.
 Urine can actually aggravate the jellyfish’s stingers into releasing more venom.

 So what does work?